Yquetzal/DISS-challenge2023/README.md

 * challenge_test contains only features.
 You must upload on Discord a csv file in which you fill the Price Column for this data.

 ## Results
 For each file I receive, I will compute the **RMSE** score of price prediction, by comparing with the hidden ground truth.
-The team with the highest score wins!
+The 3 teams with the highest scores win the right to explain their method to the class!

 ## Summary of the features in the used car dataset